Relaxation of CGT on separation and divorce explained

 Conclusion

-These changes will make the Capital Gains Tax rules that apply to spouses and civil partners who are in the process of separating much fairer.
-Making the CGT exemption reliant on a transfer occurring only within the tax year of separation has proved to be increasingly unfair as couples’ financial affairs become ever more complex and some divorces take longer to complete.
-The changes will give couples more time to plan and transfer assets between themselves without incurring a charge to Capital Gains Tax.
+The 2023 changes made the Capital Gains Tax rules that apply to spouses and civil partners who are in the process of separating much fairer.
+Making the CGT exemption reliant on a transfer occurring only within the tax year of separation was increasingly unfair as couples’ financial affairs became ever more complex, and some divorces took longer to complete.
+The changes give couples more time to plan and transfer assets between themselves without incurring a charge to Capital Gains Tax.

 Get In Touch